 Property taxes are also collected by the civil division, which in turn the funds are disbursed to the appropriate tax districts.
 The division is also in charge of tax sales which take place when a person or company does not pay the property taxes from a certain piece of property.
 The department then handles the collection and sale of the property in accordance with the tax laws of the State of Louisiana.

 These are the tasks that the civil division is charged with by the sheriff and the parish.
-So, if there are any questions or comments, please feel free to contact me, Lynda Hamilton, Chief Civil Deputy or anyone of our staff.
+So, if there are any questions or comments, please feel free to contact me, Casey Sonnier, Chief Civil Deputy or anyone of our staff.

 Allen Parish Sheriff's Office Civil Division:

 - Oversees public auction of seized movable and immovable property

 - Responsible for bonds and collection of traffic and criminal fines

 - Monthly disbursement of ticket monies to parish and state gencies

 - Collection, balance, deposit and disbursement of tax monies.
 Tax roll is balanced and audited annually in 2005, $10,620,571.03 million in taxes were collected parish wide and of this amount, over $1,151,593.00 was collected for the law enforcement division.

 - Maintains and controls accounting fund of sheriff's office